 1. Raise Awareness

 Better compliance starts with raising awareness with clients.
 Select areas that could benefit most from a compliance boost (dental cleanings anyone?), and then find engaging video content on the topic to post on social media, add to your practice TVs loop, and embed in your email campaigns.
 When “raising awareness” your goal should be simply that…to raise awareness.
-Awareness videos should be short and sweet, the content should be easy to understand, and the call to actual should be small (“contact us to learn more”).
+Awareness videos should be short and sweet, the content should be easy to understand, and the call to action should also be small (“contact us to learn more”).

 2. Increase Understanding